-The second President’s Award for Endangered Crafts, established by Heritage Crafts Association President HRH The Prince of Wales, is now open for nominations.
+The second President’s Award for Endangered Crafts, established by Heritage Crafts Association President HRH The Prince of Wales, is at the judging stage.
 Each year the President’s Award presents £3,000 to a heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future.

 The Heritage Crafts Association (HCA) published the latest edition of its groundbreaking HCA Red List of Endangered Crafts in 2019, which revealed that there are 107 endangered crafts in the UK.
 Crafts deemed critically endangered range from bell founding and damask weaving to orrery making and reverse glass sign painting.
 Other endangered crafts include a number of musical instrument making crafts, including brass, woodwind and percussion instruments, harps and Northumbrian pipes.